Libertariamemes/KIX-PIX-Rosa/README.md

 | 2 | `kix_vps_bridge.sh` | Creates the **secure tunnel exposing your home node through the VPS** |

 This creates a **Hybrid Lightning topology**:
+This bridge is designed to operate over a **WireGuard-based tunnel** (for example **Tailscale**).

+The **user must configure the WireGuard/Tailscale connection manually** between the VPS and the home machine before running the bridge.

+⚠️ The KIX scripts **do not configure the WireGuard network automatically**.
+They assume the secure tunnel already exists.

 ```
 Home Node  →  Encrypted Bridge  →  Public VPS Gateway